JairMedina97/Digital-systems/README.md

 I have built several circuits with different configurations to develop electronics skills.

+Tools and software mastered in Digital electronics class are the following -Reviewed and interpreted Integrated circuits to execute the optimal design.
+-Extracted information from Electronics datasheet.
+-Engineered functional block diagrams to design in PROTEUS schematics.

 Examples of projects I've worked in.

 <p align="center">